Need a lift? Army helicopter helps with gondola construction at Steamboat Resort

 And they did.
 The helicopter finished its mission just before noon, according to Hunter, with no mishaps or injuries.

-The new gondola, which officials said will increase capacity and shuttle guests up the mountain two minutes faster than the old one, has required the brawn of other heavy machinery in recent weeks.
+The new gondola, which officials say will increase capacity and shuttle guests up the mountain two minutes faster than the old one, has required the brawn of other heavy machinery in recent weeks.

 Earlier in the month, a 240-ton crane was on the mountain, helping to erect towers closer to the base area.